Arturohub/Proyecto-Escrache/README.md

 I designed his website to see if they hire me as their Manager hehe

-It has user authentification, it is connected to a free mySQL database, it has their own blog, their own New Concerts display, their own shop display...I am quite happy with the final results, especially considering that I am working and studying/learning by myself in my free time
+It has user authentification, it is connected to a free mySQL database, it has their own Blog, their own New Concerts display, their own shop display...I am quite happy with the final results, especially considering that I am working and studying/learning by myself in my free time

 I don't know what will come next.
 I only know that the journey continues!